supersoda-ne/csapp_lab/lab2/bomb12/analysis.md

 And we can peek its value with gdb print (char *) 0x8049958.

-So we got:

-`Why make trillions when we could make... billions?`
+So we got: `Why make trillions when we could make... billions?`

-## phase 2
+## Phase2

 ` 8048bb7:	e8 4c 04 00 00       	call   8049008 <read_six_numbers>`
 Read 6 numbers from input string.